-Extracts 3-5 use instrumental rationalization, which describes the objectives of vaccination.
-The two major objectives are protecting people, namely 'your loved ones' in Extract 3, 'the elderly' in Extract 4 and 'you...protection' in Extract 5 besides 'end the COVID-19 pandemic' in Extract 3.
+Extracts 3 to 5 use instrumental rationalisation, which describe the objectives of vaccination.
+The two major objectives are protecting people, namely "your loved ones" in Extract 3, "the elderly" in Extract 4 and "you...protection" in Extract 5 besides "end the COVID-19 pandemic" in Extract 3.
 Vaccination is grounded in saving people's lives and specific groups are mentioned perhaps because their vulnerability will resonate with people.
-Rationalization solidifies the slogan 'Protect Yourself Protect Everyone' because protection is achieved by vaccination.
+Rationalisation solidifies the slogan "Protect Yourself Protect Everyone" because protection is achieved by vaccination.

-Moreover, rationalization is strengthened by moralization.
-Extracts 3 and 5 qualify the value of protection using the adjectives 'best', 'maximum' and 'important', and Extract 4 abstracts the value of protection to reducing death among the elderly.
-The value is further visualized, where two younger characters flank and touch two older characters in Extract 4 and the vaccine guards the characters in Extract 5.
+Moreover, rationalisation is strengthened by moralisation.
+Extracts 3 and 5 qualify the value of protection using the adjectives "best", "maximum" and "important", and Extract 4 abstracts the value of protection in reducing death among the elderly.
+The value further visualised, where two younger characters flank and touch two older characters in Extract 4 and the vaccine guards the characters in Extract 5.
 Extract 4 enables literal protection because the younger characters can encourage the older characters to be vaccinated but Extract 5 depicts figurative protection through the bubble and shield.
-While rationalization makes vaccination sensible, moralization makes it positive.
-The benefits of vaccination makes it the preferred manner to handle COVID-19.
+While rationalisation makes vaccination sensible, moralisation makes it positive.
+The benefits of vaccination make it the preferred manner to handle COVID-19.

 Langkah terbaik untuk melindungi orang yang tersayang dan mengakhiri pandemik COVID-19 di negara ini adalah dengan pengambilan vaksin.

 The best way to protect your loved ones and end the COVID-19 pandemic in this country is by taking the vaccine.
-(Facebook, 26/03, 6pm)

-The risk of death from COVID-19 infection among the elderly is high Register for vaccination today (Facebook, 11/05, 9am)
+The risk of death from COVID-19 infection among the elderly is high.
+Register for vaccination today.

+(Facebook, 11/05/2021, 9am)

 Why get two vaccine doses as suggested?
 If you have received the second dose of vaccination, you will get maximum protection 2-3 weeks after the injection.
 This is the reason why it is important to take two doses of the COVID-19 vaccine.

-(Facebook, 03/07, 9am)
+(Facebook, 03/07/2021, 9am)

 Extract 6 shows vaccines satisfying government-mandated guidelines.
-The guidelines are not provided (as text or link) but their judgment favours vaccines, as marked by multisemiotic features.
-These are the objects (clipboards with tick sign and graph, the stamp 'Pass') and the adjectives in the 'being' clause ('Safe', 'Effective', 'Stable').
-These features indicate moralization, evaluating the characteristics of vaccines.
+The guidelines are not provided (as text or link) but their judgement favours vaccines, as marked by multisemiotic features.
+These are the objects (clipboards with tick sign and graph, the stamp "pass") and the adjectives in the "being" clause ("safe", "effective", "stable").
+These features indicate moralisation, evaluating the characteristics of vaccines.

-The clause employs 'All', broadening the characteristics to vaccines of every brand.
-The vaccines are not named and the noun phrase 'COVID-19 vaccines' is seen in social media posts.
-The noun phrase is generic and it legitimizes vaccines collectively, irrespective of brand.
+The clause employ "All", broadening the characteristics to vaccines of every brand.
+The vaccines are not named and the noun phrase "COVID-19 vaccines" is seen in social media posts.
+The noun phrase is generic and it legitimises vaccines collectively, irrespective of brand.
 JKJAV procured vaccines from China (Sinovac) and Europe (Oxford-AstraZenaca, Pfizer-BioNTech), and people cannot choose their brand of vaccines.
-Because moralization establishes every brand as good and safe, it may mitigate concerns about which brand is received.
-Consequently, the two commands 'Register' and 'download' are 'doing' clauses prompting people to react to this post.
+Because moralisation establishes every brand as good and safe, it may mitigate concerns about which brand received.
+Consequently, the two commands "Register" and "download" are "doing" clauses, prompting people to react to this post.

-Moralization is articulated by impersonal authority.
-It has zero focalization (Chaidas, 2018) because the narrator, JKJAV is empowered to provide the characteristics of COVID-19 vaccines.
+Moralisation is articulated by impersonal authority.
+It has zero focalisation (Chaidas 2018) because the narrator, JKJAV is empowered to provide the characteristics of COVID-19 vaccines.
 JKJAV confirms that vaccines are reliable, having passed their criteria.
-It has the authority to manage vaccination in Malaysia and people can trust its judgment.
-Trust minimizes hesitancy and may encourage people to be vaccinated.
+It has the authority to manage vaccination in Malaysia and people can trust its judgement.
+Trust minimises hesitancy and may encourage people to be vaccinated.